giga-sec/gigaSec-Tech-Notes/3. Notes/In Hacking, Knowledge is power.md

 When a computer runs a network service, it opens a networking construct called a “port” to receive the connection.

 If we do not know which of these ports a server has open, then we do not have a hope of successfully attacking the target; thus, it is crucial that we begin any attack with a port scan.
+Once we know which ports are open, we can then look at enumerating which services are running on each port.

 #### Note for CTF setting